 The final chapters of my book have been completed and serialized and the rewriting begins.
-It is my hope to publish the volume in 2016.
+I will publish the volume this year, the twenty-fifth Anniversary of NADCP (2019).
 Serialization gives me an opportunity to get feedback from the many who may read all or parts of the book.
 More importantly it gives those with insights and information (both personal and otherwise) an opportunity to correct mistakes and help edit the final product.
 Please feel free to contact me personally at [email protected] with your comments.

 As the founding President of the National Association of Drug Court Professionals (NADCP), and founding Director of the National Drug Court Institute, it occurred to me that the story of a first person participant would be very different from that of an observer, and from that perspective, be worth the telling.
 So this then is the previously untold story of how NADCP and the Drug Court Movement came into being.